 Koinonia is a necessary part of being a follower of Christ.
 It is based on the koinonia we have with Jesus Christ.
 Believers are to be united in purpose, loving each other, and serving together.

-“If you have any encouragement from being united with Christ, if any comfort from his love, if any fellowship with the Spirit, if any tenderness and compassion, then make my joy complete by being like-minded, having the same love, being one in spirit and purpose.”
+Therefore if you have any encouragement from being united with Christ, if any comfort from his love, if any common sharing in the Spirit, if any tenderness and compassion, then make my joy complete by being like-minded, having the same love, being one in spirit and of one mind.
 Philippians 2:1-2

 Encourage One Another